vinistoisr/ratios/README.md

 ## Purpose

-In class, we often analyze companies using common ratios (e.g., ROE, Current Ratio, Net Margin).
+In class, we learned how to analyze companies using common ratios (e.g., ROE, Current Ratio, Net Margin).
 The challenge is that gathering and organizing raw statements for multiple firms is tedious.
 This project was designed to:

-- Automate the retrieval of financial statements.
+- Automate the retrieval of financial statements from reputable sources.
 - Make ratio calculations transparent and customizable.
 - Encourage exploration of "what-if" analysis with drag-and-drop building blocks.
-- Provide a **visual and interactive supplement** to traditional spreadsheet work.
+- Provide a visual and interactive supplement to traditional spreadsheet work.

 The broader learning goal: to connect **financial theory** with **practical data analysis** and to better understand how ratios shape investment and management decisions.